The FrontalCortex question bank is free for everyone, everywhere.

 Please log in if you want to rate questions.

-B) A disease process of the neuromuscular junctions.
+C) A disease process within the spinal cord

 This answer is incorrect.